psychemedia/finn-resources/src/finn_leadership_fianna.md

 Fionn's way of discovering whatever was happening and hidden was always the same and is many times referred to.
 A shallow, oblong dish of pure, pale gold was brought to him.
 This dish was filled with clear water.
 Then Fionn would bend his head and stare into the water, and as he stared he would place his thumb in his mouth under his "Tooth of Knowledge," his "wisdom tooth."

 Knowledge, may it be said, is higher than magic and is more to be sought.
 It is quite possible to see what is happening and yet not know what is forward, for while seeing is believing it does not follow that either seeing or believing is knowing.
 Many a person can see a thing and believe a thing and know just as little about it as the person who does neither.
-But Fionn would see and know, or he would imderstand a decent ratio of his visions.
+But Fionn would see and know, or he would understand a decent ratio of his visions.
 That he was versed in magic is true, for he was ever known as the Knowledgeable man, and later he had two magicians in his household named Dirim and mac-Reith to do the rough work of knowledge for their busy master.

 It was not from the Shi, however, that assistance came to Fionn.

 CHAPTER XIII

-He marched through the successive fortifications imtil he came to the outer, great wall, the boimdary of the city, and when he had passed this he was on the wide plain of Tara.
+He marched through the successive fortifications imtil he came to the outer, great wall, the boundary of the city, and when he had passed this he was on the wide plain of Tara.

 Other than himself no person was abroad, for on the night of the Feast of Samhain none but a madman would quit the shelter of a house even if it were on fire ; for whatever disasters might be within a house would be as nothing to the calamities without it.

 The noise of the banquet was not now audible to Fionn — it is possible, however, that there was a shamefaced silence in the great hall — and the lights of the city were hidden by the successive great ramparts.
-The sky was over him ; the earth imder him ; and than these there was nothing, or there was but the darkness and the wind.
+The sky was over him ; the earth under him ; and than these there was nothing, or there was but the darkness and the wind.

 But darkness was not a thing to terrify him, bred in the nightness of a wood and the very fosterling of gloom ; nor could the wind af&ict his ear or his heart.
 There was no note in its orchestra that he had not brooded on and become, which becoming is magic.
 The long-drawn moan of it; the thrilling whisper and hush; the shrill, sweet whistle, so thin it can scarcely be heard, and is taken more by the nerves than by the ear; the screech, sudden as a devil's yell and loud as ten thunders ; the cry as of one who flies with backward look to the shelter of leaves and darkness ; and the sob as of one stricken with an age-long misery, only at times remembered, but remembered then with what a pang!
 His ear knew by what successions they arrived, and by what stages they grew and diminished.
 Listening in the dark to the bundle of noises which make a noise he could disentangle them and assign a place and a reason to each gradation of sound that formed the chorus : there was the patter of a rabbit, and there the scurrying of a hare; a bush rustled yonder, but that brief rustle was a bird; that pressure was a wolf, and this hesitation a fox; the scraping yonder was but a rough leaf against bark, and the scratchmg beyond it was a ferret's claw.